Kings County Office of Education

 and evaluation of a school's LCAP.

-The Kings County Office of Education facilities remain closed to the public.
+All Kings County Office of Education facilities remain closed to the public.